locuslab/wanda/README.md

 ## Update
 - [x] (9.22.2023) Add [support](https://github.com/locuslab/wanda#pruning-llama-2) for LLaMA-2.
 - [x] (9.22.2023) Add [code](https://github.com/locuslab/wanda#ablation-on-obs-weight-update) to reproduce the ablation study on OBS weight update in the paper.
+- [x] (10.6.2023) Add new [support](https://github.com/locuslab/wanda#ablation-on-obs-weight-update) for the weight update analysis in the ablation study.
+Feel free to try it out!

 ## Setup
 Installation instructions can be found in [INSTALL.md](INSTALL.md).